List of Talyllyn Railway rolling stock

 When first opened, the railway owned two steam locomotives, Talyllyn and Dolgoch, and five carriages, including one brake van.
 There were no additions to the rolling stock until the line was taken over in 1951.
 Two ex-Corris Railway locomotives were then purchased from British Railways, and subsequent additions have brought the total up to six steam locomotives, four diesels and twenty-three carriages.
+As of 2023, Boston Lodge Works is constructing three bogie carriages, one composite with disabled access and two third class, numbered No. 24 to 26.
+The first of these, No. 24, was delivered to the railway in August 2023.

 Locomotives

 The railway has six steam locomotives for passenger trains and four diesel locomotives that usually haul only works trains.
 It is unusual for all steam locomotives to be operable at one time, as there is usually at least one locomotive undergoing an overhaul.
 In the early days of preservation Rev. W Awdry, the author of the Railway Series books, visited the railway on a family holiday and became involved as a volunteer soon afterwards.
 He, and later his son Christopher, wrote the Talyllyn Railway into the books as the Skarloey Railway, and most locomotives on the Talyllyn have a fictional counterpart in that series.
 These are listed in the right hand column.